peterpakos/ppslack/README.md

 an issue and I will be glad to look into it for you.

 ## Installation
-A recommended way of installing the tool is pip install.

-Once installed, a command line tool `ppslack` should be available in your system's PATH.

-### pip install
 The tool is available in PyPI and can be installed using pip:
 ```
 $ pip install --user ppslack
 $ ppslack --help
 ```

+Once installed, a command line tool `ppslack` should be available in your system's PATH.

 ## Configuration
 By default, the tool reads its configuration from `~/.config/ppslack` file (the